Hostage Families Protest Outside Netanyahu's Home

 Similar protests took place outside the homes of other government ministers across the country, while signs with the phrase "History Will Remember" were placed outside the homes of senior coalition leaders, including Education Minister Yoav Kisch, Energy Minister Eli Cohen, Foreign Minister Gideon Sa'ar, Strategic Affairs Minister and hostage negotiation leader Ron Dermer, MK Amichai Chikli, and other senior public figures involved in decision-making.

-Some of the families also addressed President Trump, asking him to help.
+Some of the families also addressed President Donald Trump, asking him to help.

 Erez Adar, whose uncle Tamir Adar was murdered on Oct.
-7, called on Prime Minister Netanyahu to release all the hostages in one deal.
+7, called on Netanyahu to release all the hostages in one deal.

 "I'm here today because we're at a dead end.
 Fifty-nine people are in hell, with no end in sight.
 Fifty-nine people, who should be Israel's most pressing issue, have been pushed aside," Adar told the crowd outside the prime minister's residence.